 - Obtain at least a 2.50 overall GPA.

-- All pre-business requirements must be met prior to enrollment into upper-division business and General Business major courses.
+- All pre-business requirements must be met prior to enrollment into upper-division business and Accounting major courses.

 The catalog of studies has the details on course requirements for an accounting major.

 Some prospective students can qualify for an application fee waiver.